usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.2.2.5 Key Management Key {#s-4-2-2-5}
 This key MAY be generated on the PIV Card or imported to the card.
-If present, the cryptographic operations that use the key management key must only be accessible using the contact and the virtual contact interfaces of the PIV Card.
+If present, the cryptographic operations that use the key management key SHALL only be accessible using the contact and the virtual contact interfaces of the PIV Card.
 Private key operations MAY be performed using an activated PIV Card without explicit user action (e.g., the PIN need not be supplied for each operation).